dcho10/Portfolio/README.md

 ## Projects and Skills

 Throughout the Coding Bootcamp, I have acquired several skills including front-end (HTML, CSS, JavaScript, React), and back-end (SQL, NoSQL, Express).
-Other skills include Node, and Express.
+Other skills include Node.js, and Express.

 ## Table of Contents